We're on a mission to fix the food chain with flavour

 How can herbs & spices help?

 Herbs & spices hold a unique role in our food supply chain in that they make any type of food taste better!
 By harnessing the power of these flavours and providing a rich resource of recipe content, we're helping home cooks create tasty food that's both good for you (nutritionally diverse) & good for the environment (biodiverse).

 How do Hill & Vale spices support our mission?

 Through working directly with different spice farmer co-operatives around the world, we are able to create transparent and equitable supply chains.
 The benefits of this are far reaching but ultimately result with four main advantages:

-1. Paying farmers more their spices supports and encourages organic regenerative farming techniques.
+1. Paying farmers more for their spices supports and encourages organic regenerative farming techniques.

 2. Focusing on regionality helps protect and promote biodiversity through recognising terroir and different spice plant varieties.